How to Enable Versioning on an Existing S3 Bucket (Without Breaking Existing Objects)

 |---|---|

-| Version ID | A unique string S3 assigns to each object version when versioning is enabled. |
+| Version ID | A unique string S3 assigns to each version of an object when versioning is enabled.
+Null for objects written before versioning was enabled. |

-| Delete Marker | A placeholder object inserted by S3 when you delete a versioned object without specifying a version ID.
-Makes the object appear deleted without removing any version. |
+| Delete Marker | A placeholder S3 inserts when a versioned object is deleted without specifying a version ID.
+The underlying versions remain intact. |

 Comments